adobe/react-spectrum/specs/api/Toast.md

 ## Introduction

 This document outlines the API for the Toast component to be implemented in React Spectrum v3.
 A major update from previous iterations is the concept of a Toast [queue](https://spectrum.adobe.com/page/toast/#Priority-queue).
-Additionally, an effort has been made to create an API that meshes with the React Hooks concept, allow us to provide aria and stately hooks for outside use in custom Toast components.
+Additionally, an effort has been made to create an API that meshes with the React Hooks concept, allowing us to provide aria and stately hooks for outside use in custom Toast components.

 ## Toast API
 ```typescript